 Many savvy job hunters spend a fair amount of time online gathering information on prospective hiring companies.
 Scouring the Internet is often the first step taken to gain insight on the business itself as well as to prepare for an upcoming interview.
 Still, many applicants don’t realize that hiring managers and recruiters also use the Internet during the hiring process.
-However, unlike candidates who use online searches to gather helpful data about what a company does, executives in change of the job offer process are actually doing a little digital digging to find out who a person is…and they are using these personal and professional details about candidates to influence their final decision.
+However, unlike candidates who use online searches to gather helpful data about what a company does, executives in charge of the job offer process are actually doing a little digital digging to find out who a person is…and they are using these personal and professional details about candidates to influence their final decision.

 Unfortunately for some would-be employees, what’s discovered about them online is actually costing them the job.
 A recent study by ExecuNet showed that 90% of executive recruiters perform online research on potential candidates.
 Further, the same study noted that 70% of employers who use online resources have actually decided not to hire a candidate based on what online results revealed.
 These facts confirm that, for many companies, Googling applicants is actually an integrated part of its recruiting best practices.
 Today’s employers are using the Internet to redefine what it means to be a good candidate – and in their eyes, a good candidate isn’t just talented, but also has a good reputation online.